terryyin/rubygem_digger/notebook/Paper.md

 to apply fractal dimension metrics on the code change history.
 Fractal dimension is a complexity ratio showing how detail in a pattern changes with the scale at which it is measured.(Mandelbrot 1967).
-One of Lohn (2016)'s example is to apply fractal dimension on the Fixfox crash report.
+One of Lohn (2016)'s example is to apply fractal dimension on the Firefox crash report.
 The stack trace in the report can be regarded as a sequence of offsets in the computer memory.
 By getting the fractal dimension metrics of these sequences, Lohn claimed that sometimes he found seemingly unrated software bugs with similar fractal dimension to have the